mmistakes/minimal-mistakes/_posts/2016-09-13-To-Do-Damage.md

 excerpt: "TDD is one tool...
 Like all good tools, it has sharp edges and if you misuse it, it can cut you that's not a reason to leave it in the toolbox."
 layout: single
 comments: true
+header:
+  overlay_image: /explosion-123690__340.jpg
+  overlay_filter: 0.25 # same as adding an opacity of 0.5 to a black background
+  caption: "To Do Damage"
+  teaser: /explosion-123690__340.jpg
 ---

 # To Do Damage?
 (TDD) #